Lower back strain and or a lower back sprain is the most common reason why patients may be experiencing back pain.

 The inability to maintain a solid posture is another warning sign.
 Muscle spasms are another symptom.
 Pain that is persisting beyond 10 to 15 days is a major sign that a sprain/strain of the lower back is the culprit.

 You shouldn’t underestimate back issues.
 When they go untreated, they only get worse.
 The first step is to go through an X-Ray or MRI to properly assess the area.
 Treatment may include rest, anti-inflammatory medicines and physical therapy or sports medicine.

-Those who suffered spots injuries may be in a slightly different boat.
+Those who suffered sports injuries may be in a slightly different boat.
 The average person who suffers lumbar sprains/strains can get bed rest and manage their activity that stresses the area.
 Recovery is even more important for an athlete if they want to return to their sport at 100 percent capacity.